Intervision Song Contest: 2025–present

 In November 2023, Russian Minister of Culture Olga Lyubimova and Channel One Russia's Director General Konstantin Ernst revealed at St. Petersburg's International Cultural Forum that the broadcaster planned to produce a revival of the Intervision Song Contest featuring the member countries of BRICS.
 This occurred after the broadcaster's membership in the European Broadcasting Union was suspended, upon the exclusion of Russia from the Eurovision Song Contest 2022 due to its invasion of Ukraine.
 On 8 June 2024, Russian government official Mikhail Shvydkoy told RIA Novosti that "more than 16 countries" would take part in the competition, naming Azerbaijan, Belarus, Brazil, China, Cuba, and Kazakhstan.

 On 3 February 2025, president Putin signed a decree formalising the revival of the competition.
 Intervision 2025 was held in the Moscow area on 20 September 2025.
 Deputy Prime Minister Dmitry Chernyshenko was appointed as chair of the event's organizing committee, while domestic policy chief Sergey Kiriyenko was installed as chair of its supervisory board.
 23 countries competed in the event, which was won by Vietnam.
-The 2026 edition is planned to be held in Riyadh, Saudi Arabia, organised by the country's culture ministry.
+The 2026 edition is planned to be held in Riyadh, Saudi Arabia, organised by the country's culture ministry, though the Iran war has called it into question.